gitfilix/FLX-portfolio/README.md

 - add email adress or make contactform running with e-mail
 - get rid of ugly images.
 - add robots for NOT indexing

+- create a fancy favicon
+- fix mobile view in about section and achievements column drop
+- fix viewport width for desktop
+- add year of Education and Experience section
+- Skill section create a bolean for adding background variant for dark icons

 maybe: add serious mode instead of dark-mode